 Background size ↑ Back to top

-Choose from two options: Auto (default) or Cover.
-Auto will work best when you’re using a repeat tiling background.
+Choose from two options: Default or Cover.
+Default will work best when you’re using a repeat tiling background.
 Cover will work best when you’re using a large image.
-To learn more, see: CSS background-size property.
+To learn more, see CSS background-size property.

 Parallax ↑ Back to top

 Toggle the parallax effect applied to the background image.
 If no background image is set, this setting does nothing.